 Tips for Breastfeeding Twins

 - Double clutch hold.
-Position the babies on pillows along each side or on a nursing cushion on your lap.
+Position the breastfeeding twins on pillows along each side or on a nursing cushion on your lap.
 Their heads go at the breast, their bodies extend along your sides, under your arms.
 Hold each baby in close to you with enough pressure against the nape of the neck from your hands.
 This helps them stay latched on.
 Use pillows behind your back and be sure to bring the babies up to the breast rather than to hunch your shoulders forward.

 - Double cradle hold.
 Each baby lies in the crook of your elbow on their sides so they are facing toward the breast.
 Their bodies criss-cross in your lap.
 Use pillows under your elbows for support.